AmeriCorps at Rural Action

 How to Apply

 - Learn about the differences between Rural Action’s VISTA and AORC opportunities.

 - Key Differences Between AmeriCorps Programs (262 KB pdf)

 - Select 2 references, get their best contact information, and warn them that an email or phone call is coming!

 - Decide which stream of service you are interested in.
-Is it AmeriCorps VISTA, Appalachian Ohio Restore Corps (AmeriCorps State/National), both AORC and VISTA, or the Summer VISTA program?
+Is it AmeriCorps VISTA, Appalachian Ohio Restore Corps (AmeriCorps State/National), or both AORC and VISTA?

 - Rural Action AmeriCorps VISTA runs 40 hours per week from August 16th, 2021 to August 15th, 2022

 - Rural Action AmeriCorps State/National program, Appalachian Ohio Restore Corps, runs from August 16th, 2021 to August 15th, 2022 and requires 1700 hours of service